the streets of mea shearim

 This is the story of the ongoing battle between the old and the new, the past versus the present, this is the everyday life of a city within a city.

 My grandmother and I had a special bond.

 We developed a habit that once a week, usually on Mondays, we cleared our schedule and sat down to discuss the photographs I took.
 We talked the stories behind the photos, the people, even how the weather affected the light in the pictures.
 At first, photography was something foreign for both of us and with time, we developed a passion for it.
 We loved our gatherings and anticipated them every week.
 In early 2014 things changed, we had fewer opportunities for our weekly routine as her health had begun to deteriorate.
 She received treatments on a weekly basis and eventually had to be under medical supervision and hospitalized.
 On one of the visits as I sat by her bed, I wanted to ease her mind from the treatments she received and asked if she would like to see a photograph I took the day before.
 She immediately said yes and was very enthused when I showed her the photograph.
 We ended up taking and analyzing the photo as we used to, freeing our minds from the hospital room we were in.
 Neither of us knew that it would be our last time together.

-After her death, I decided to do a project based on the last photograph she saw.
-This one photo has led me on a three-year journey, photographing the streets of Mea Shearim.
+After her death, I decided to do a project based on the last photograph she ever saw.
+This one photo has led me on a journey, photographing the streets of Mea Shearim.